 - Removal of glass lifts (elevators) from the exterior of the vessels for strengthening purposes, and

-- Inclusion of Cunard funnel design based on QE2’s, with scoop and cowling.
+- Inclusion of Cunard funnel design based on QE2’s, with scoop and cowling, and Cunard-style mast.

 Decor and Design

-Although having an almost identical interior layout to the Queen Victoria, the decor aboard Queen Elizabeth is very different.
-The ship is a tribute to the two previous Cunard Elizabeth’s: the original Queen Elizabeth and the QE2.
-Cunard state the interior “echo the era of the 1930s”, in which Cunard’s first Queen Elizabeth was launched, and that ship was completed with an art deco interior.
+Although having an almost identical interior layout to the Queen Victoria, the decor aboard Queen Elizabeth is noticeably different.
+The ship is a tribute to the previous Queen Elizabeth’s, with Cunard saying the interior “echos the era of the 1930s”.
+It was during this time that Cunard’s first Queen Elizabeth was launched, and that ship was completed with an art deco interior.
 As such, the current Queen Elizabeth sports an interior decor heavily influenced by Art Deco style.

-The ship also features a Britannia Club section of the main restaurant, a feature popular on the Queen Mary 2, but not available on the Queen Victoria.
-This service allows passengers in the Britannia staterooms to have single-seating dining arrangements, without having to upgrade to the more expensive Grills classes.
+Queen Elizabeth features a Britannia Club restaurant, which was a feature popular on the Queen Mary 2.
+This service allows passengers in the best Britannia grade Staterooms to have single-seating dining arrangements in a specialty restaurant, without having to upgrade to the more expensive Grills Class.

-In early 2011 the ship set sail on her maiden World Cruise.
-This voyage saw the ship undertake a tandem transatlantic crossing alongside Queen Victoria.
-At the end of the crossing, the ships were met by QM2 for a historic ‘meeting of the Queens’ which drew a sizeable crowd.
-Queen Elizabeth later transited the Panama Canal for the first time before heading south to New Zealand and Australia.
+In early 2011 the ship set sail on her first World Cruise.
+This voyage started with Queen Elizabeth completing a tandem transatlantic crossing alongside Queen Victoria.
+At the end of the crossing, the ships were met by QM2 for a ‘meeting of the Queens’ in New York, which drew a sizeable crowd.
+Queen Elizabeth later transited the Panama Canal for the first time, before heading south to New Zealand and Australia.

-Queen Elizabeth was commanded by Commodore Christopher Rynd during her 2012 season, allowing the ship to fly the Commodore’s unique Cunard pennant from her forepeak.
-Since Commodore Rynd returned to Queen Victoria in 2013, Captain Inger Klein Thorhauge – Cunard’s first female Captain – became primary master of Queen Elizabeth.
+Queen Elizabeth was commanded by Commodore Christopher Rynd during her 2012 season, during which time the Commodore’s unique pointed Cunard pennant flew from her forepeak.
+However when Commodore Rynd moved to Queen Victoria in 2013, Captain Inger Klein Thorhauge – Cunard’s first female Captain – became primary master of Queen Elizabeth.

 In 2017, Queen Elizabeth rendezvoused with Queen Mary 2 in Sydney.
-The second time these two vessels had crossed paths in Sydney, it drew big crowds and high media attention.
-In September 2017, Queen Elizabeth hosted a special cruise.
-Titled “QE2’s 50th Anniversary Voyage” it was a tribute to the famous QE2 and included special guests such as Commodore Warwick and Captain McNaught.
+This was the second time these two vessels had crossed paths in Sydney, yet it drew big crowds and significant media attention including features on Sky News and the ABC.